bhisaac/5eFP/5eFP-SRD.md

 **Lucky.** When you roll a 1 on the d20 for an attack roll or ability check, you can reroll the die and must use the new roll.

-**Brave.** You have advantage on ability checks against being frightened.
+**Brave.** You have advantage on ability checks against fear effects.

 **Halfling Nimbleness.** You can move through the space of any creature that is of a size larger than yours.